Download eBooks & Wiring Diagrams (FREE)

 Refer to the red box below, which outlines Step 7.

-10. View Calculator Summary Table
+Step 11: View Calculator Summary Table

 This is the best part of the camper van solar calculator.

-Once you have filled out all the green-shaded cells, the summary table at the bottom will help you to select all the tiny parts and components that you’ll need to complete the solar wiring project.
+Once you have filled out all the green-shaded cells, the summary table at the bottom will help you select all the tiny parts and components that you’ll need to complete the solar wiring project.
 This includes:

 • Fuses & circuit breakers